accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 **Note:** The sound control method should be available as the first item on the screen.

-#### Control of consultation (of a temporal media)
+#### Control of consultation (of a time-based media)

-Possibility for the user to control the consultation of a temporal media by the keyboard and any pointing device, at least.
+Possibility for the user to control the consultation of a time-based media by the keyboard and any pointing device, at least.
 The following points must be observed:

 List of mandatory consultation control features:
 - The multimedia object must always have the following functionalities, at a minimum: play, pause or stop;